Actionable insights: bridging the missing link between analysis and impact

 To discover these actionable insights Dialectiq is working on ways to understand what type of quantifiable and qualitative data should be collated and how this data should be processed and presented.
 This is leading us to explore ways to:

-- Collate data on how different actors’ interests, relationships and distribution of power relates to achieving stable political settlements;
+- Collate data on how different actors’ interests, relationships and distribution of power relate to achieving stable political settlements;

 - Collate data on interests, relationships and distribution of power that is comparable across different actors, different geographic areas and across time;